Search for:

 The national towing motorcycle cost average for bikes requiring repair is approximately $100, although charges can be $400 or more.
 Several variables play into this cost, including the make and model’s weight, the distance it needs to travel, and if any specific equipment is necessary to complete the work.

 If you need to tow a motorcycle over a long distance, the cost can be as much as $4 per mile.
-There is usually a hook-up fee included, which can be anywhere from $50 to $250 for the average provider.
+A hook-up fee is usually included, which can be anywhere from $50 to $250 for the average provider.

-Did You Try Our Quote Comparison Tool?
+Didn't You Try Our Quote Comparison Tool Yet?
 Save BIG by Doing it!

 Breakdown of Motorcycle Towing Charges

-Although every provider is different, you can expect similar charges for motorcycle towing services across the United States.
+Although every provider differs, you can expect similar charges for motorcycle towing services across the United States.
 Most companies bill by mile or set specific rates for distances, such as paying $100 to cover the first 50 miles.

 Here is a closer look at what to expect if you have a bike that needs to get towed.